home-assistant/home-assistant.io/source/_integrations/doorbird.markdown

 - "Watch Always" (live view)
 - "History" (last motion)
 - "Motion" (last motion)
-- "API-Operator" (this needed to be anabled as a minimum)
+- "API-Operator" (this needed to be enabled as a minimum)

 ## Configuration